Blotre/blog/_posts/2015-12-13-we-are-the-rainbow.md

 We at Blot're recognize this trend and want to get out ahead of the curve. *Big Social* has been acting reflexively, leaving Blot're uniquely positioned to corner the market.
 As hackers, We understand the terrorist because We have so much in common with them: We too are agile disruptors of legacy systems, We too are lovable underdogs fighting to invent the future, and We too hope to conquer the world.
 Plus, terrorists are toats into toasters and all things toasted, so they will fit right for sure.

-No one is quite sure how best to engage the terrorist consumer just yet, but, once marketers adapt, we'll have plenty of juicy data to sell them.
+No one is quite sure how best to engage the terrorist consumer just yet, but, once marketers adapt, We'll have plenty of juicy data to sell them.

 Now, before you go all witch hunt on Us, let Us assure you that Blot're does not discriminate.
 At Blot're, We welcome all terrorists, big and small: from your religious zealot to your ultranationalist nutter, from your leftist guerrilla to your lone-wolf anarchist.
 A user is a user is a user.